-The Master of Education (MEd) in Curriculum and Instruction is designed to prepare the professional educator to understand and meet the education needs of a diverse student population; function in a global society; be life-long learners; and gain the skills and vision to be leaders in schools faced with the challenges of today.
+Our Lady of the Lake University has several master's degree programs to prepare professional educators to understand and meet the needs of a diverse student population; function in a global society; be life-long learners; and gain the skills and vision needed to be leaders in schools faced with the challenges of today.

-The Master of Education with a specialization in Curriculum and Instruction offers the following concentration:
+The Master of Education with a specialization in Curriculum and Instruction offers the following concentrations:

 Students complete required foundation courses as well as courses tailored for the concentration.
 The content courses, combined with curriculum and instruction foundation courses, prepare teachers to hone their craft and content expertise as well as be an instructional leader at their schools.